barankcay/2D-Incompressible-Flow-Solver/README.md

 3. **Visualize**: Open the generate `.vtk` file in ParaView for visualization

 ## References
--Mark Owkes, "A guide to writing your first CFD solver", April 2024.
+- Mark Owkes, "A guide to writing your first CFD solver", April 2024.
--U. Ghia, K.N.
+- U. Ghia, K.N.
 Ghia, and C.T.
 Shin, "High-Re Solutions for Incompressible Flow Using the Navier-Stokes Equations and a Multigrid Method," Journal of Computational Physics, vol. 48, no. 3, pp. 387–411, 1982, doi: 10.1016/0021-9991(82)90058-4